uniquelau/UmbracoContourDocs/Editor/index.md

 #Editor documentation
-Documents how to use the different parts of the Contour interface from an editors standpoint.
+Documents how to use the different parts of the Contour interface.

 ##[Creating a form, the basics](Creating-a-form/index.md)
 Create new forms and add them to your Umbraco site in minutes.